zzhongli/FrogHunting/README.md

 ## How to use

 #### Play Game
-* Clicking each button find a green block .
+* Clicking each button find a green block.